About Ali Green

 She enjoys working with SMEs, particularly at inception stage, to incorporate social purpose into their business models.

 Today Pantera Press is the #1 fastest growing independent book publisher in Australia, and the leading social purpose book publisher globally.
-Green is the 2019 Sydney Young Entrepreneur of the Year (Media/PR) and was named one of Australia’s 100 Most Influential Women by Westpac and the Australian Financial Review for exemplifying, through Pantera Press, the trend towards integrating business and social good to maximise impact.
+Green is the 2020 Sydney Young Entrepreneur of the Year (Arts & Culture) and the 2019 Sydney Young Entrepreneur of the Year (Media/PR) and was named one of Australia’s 100 Most Influential Women by Westpac and the Australian Financial Review for exemplifying, through Pantera Press, the trend towards integrating business and social good to maximise impact.

 Ali is a UNSW B.Sc and M.Comm graduate and a Harvard Business School Alumna.
 She sits on a number of industry committees and boards including Writing NSW (Director) and the Pantera Press Foundation (Director).
 She was also chosen as one of the top 20 young leaders in philanthropy in 2013 and again in 2015 for Philanthropy Australia's study tours to USA, and UK/EU.